lisafast/lacnotredame/content/water/qualityreports.md

 **E.coli bacterium** that can cause severe illness.
 The presence of E. coli in water is a strong indication of recent sewage or animal waste contamination.
 The safety target for e-coli in drinking water is a level of 4 CFU or below (CFU = Colony Forming Units in 100 ml of water).

 * 2017 E-coli levels in Lac Notre Dame were good - at or below 4 CFU/100ml
-* In Usher Lake in late August, there was evidence of contamination.
+* In Usher Lake in late August 2017, there was evidence of contamination.
 Levels ranged from 15 to 25 - well above the target range of less than 4 CFU/100 ml.

 **Transparency/Clarity** is an indicator of lake health - clear, more transparent water is a sign of a healthy lake.
 Water transparency is tested with a Secchi disk.
 Poor transparency of less than 3 meters can be a warning sign of eutrophication.
 In the dry summer of 2015 (only 40mm of rain), an excellent 7m measurement was recorded.

-* 2018: water transparency tests on August 3 were measured at 4.7 meter.
+* 2018 update: water transparency tests on August 10 were measured at 5 meters.
 This is an improvement over 2017's measurements of 3.75 meters.
 Water levels in the lake were very high in 2017 due to record-level rainfall (249.8mm).
 The rain brought in a lot of sediment, and high water levels eroded the shoreline as well.

 ## Detailed water testing results for all years